liuyuehua/Yuehua.github.io/_posts/2017-12-12-Macine Learning_Week1.md

 ## Introduction
 ### What is Machine Learning?
 Two definitions of Machine Learning are offered.
 Arthur Samuel described it as: *"the field of study that gives computers the ability to learn without being explicitly programmed."* This is an older, informal definition.
-Tom Mitchell provides a more modern definition: *"A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."*
+Tom Mitchell provides a more modern definition: *"A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E"*.
 In general, any machine learning problem can be assigned to one of two broad classifications:
 **Supervised learning（监督学习）** and **Unsupervised learning（非监督学习）**.
 ### Supervised Learning（监督学习）
 1. There is a relationship between the input and the output.
 2. Supervised learning problems are categorized into **"regression（回归）"** and **"classification（分类）"** problems.

 *In a **regression** problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.
 In a **classification** problem, we are instead trying to predict results in a discrete output.
 In other words, we are trying to map input variables into discrete categories.*

 ### Unsupervised Learning（非监督学习）